ashujamnal/brazilian-ecommerce-analytics/README.md

 ## Overview

-This project explores sales performance from the Brazilian Olist e-commerce marketplace.
-The goal was to analyze order trends, product demand, seller performance, delivery efficiency, and customer payment behavior using Python and Power BI.
+This project analyzes sales performance from the **Brazilian Olist e-commerce marketplace** using Python and Power BI.
+The goal was to understand how revenue, product demand, customer behavior, and delivery performance evolved between **2016 and 2018**.

-The analysis is based on the public **Olist Brazilian E-Commerce dataset**, which contains order, customer, product, and review information from 2016 to 2018.

-Using Python, the data was cleaned and explored to understand patterns in sales and logistics performance.
-The processed dataset was then used to build an interactive **Power BI dashboard** that summarizes the most important business insights.
+Using Python, multiple tables from the dataset were cleaned and merged into a single analytical dataset.
+The results were then visualized in Power BI to build an interactive dashboard highlighting the most important business metrics and trends.

 ---

 ## Dataset

-Source: Olist Brazilian E-Commerce Dataset https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce
+Source:
+https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce

-The dataset includes information such as:
+The dataset contains information about:

 * Orders
 * Customers